OddMagnet/100-Days-of-Swift/016-024 Starting SwiftUI/Project 3/README.md

 - views stores as properties can't refer to other stored properties, but it's possible to create computed properties with views

 ## View composition
+- it's possible to break complext views down into smaller views, with little to no performance impact
+- for example, if many views use the same modifiers (e.g. styled text views), it would be useful to create a custom view representing this specific type of view
+- custom views are just structs that implement the `View` protocol and can be used like any other view, e.g. adding modifiers to them

 ## Custom modifiers